Composr Tutorial: Tempcode programming

 {$MEMBER_DATA,example,3} | Get some member data from what the cns_read_in_member_profile function can provide.
 See the function implementation to see what is supported.
 Returns blank if it can't get a match.
 If you leave out the member ID it will use the current member |

-{$TOTAL_POINTS,3} | Get the total points the specified member has |
+{$RANK_POINTS,3} | Get the number of rank points the member has |

 {$POINTS_SPENT,3} | Get the total points the specified member has used (spent). |